Spoiled for choice with Castles and Gardens for families

 County Armagh

-You can’t leave the Orchard County without a trip to Slieve Gullion Forest Park where the Giant’s Lair story trail will keep young minds enthralled for hours.
-At Oxford Island in Craigavon, you’re spoiled with miles of walking paths, birdwatching hides and meadows, as well as a brand new play park to run around.
+At Oxford Island in Craigavon, you’ve miles of walking paths, birdwatching hides and meadows to explore, as well as a brand new play park to run around.
 And don’t forget the hidden gem of Lurgan Park – if it’s possible to keep 259 acres hidden!
 Go rowing on the lake or stick to the walking paths if you’re more of a landlubber.
 Nip to the nearby, quaint Brownlow House Tea Room if you’re peckish where everyone from primary school age and upwards can also get a taste of local and world history.

 To satisfy the hunger pangs, get fed and watered at Uluru in Armagh city centre, Café IncredABLE in Lurgan or Craigavon’s Loughside Café on Lough Neagh’s shores while Chimes Coffee House in Portadown is another great spot for quick bites.